 Status On 21 October 2021, a Joint Statement from Austria, France, Italy, Spain, the UK and the US was released describing a compromise reached by the countries on a transitional approach to the treatment of existing digital services taxes (DSTs) and other relevant similar measures during the interim period before new OECD Pillar One rules come into effect.
-Under the compromise, the five European countries, which are not required to withdraw their existing DST regimes until Pillar One rules are in effect.
-The US has agreed to terminate its proposed trade actions against the five countries with respect to be credited against the MME's tuture Pillar One Amount A tax liability when Pillar One rules are in effect.
-The US has agreed to terminate its proposed trade actions against the five countries with respect to their existing DSTs and commits not to impose further trade actions with respect to such countries and their DSTs during this interim period.
+Under the compromise, the five European countries, which are not required to withdraw their existing DST regimes until Pillar One takes effect to be credited against the MNE's future Pillar One Amount A tax liability when Pillar One takes active straine of the compromise reached by the comutities with respect to their existing DSTs and commits not to impose further trade actions with respect to such countries and their DSTs during this interim period.
 Finally, the six countries are to remain in close contact to ensure there is a common understanding of the agreement and to endeavor to resolve any differences of view.
 On 12 October 2020, the OECD released its Blueprint report on Pillar 1 whereby an absence on consensus of a global solution with respect to the taxation of the digitalization of the economy has been acknowledged.
-While discussions will continue in 2021, DST payment postponed to December 2020 is more than ever due and payments in April 2021 (balance payment for 2020 and first instalment for 2021) and October 2021 should be processed as set by law.
-On 18 June 2020, the French Finance Minister reacted to a letter received from US Treasury Secretary Steven Mnuchin, after discussions on how digital giants should be taxed, i.e. OECD discussions as part of Pillar 1 are halted because they reach an "impasses."
-The Minister rejected the threats of sanctions by the US and claimed that French DST will apply in 2020 insofar an agreement is not reached in 2020 at the le Scope Imposition of the DST in France requires four cumulative conditions: Existence of a taxable service Location of the taxable service in France Receipt of income in return for the taxable service Satisfaction of the revenue thresholds for application of the DST, determined on the basis of all entities that are directly or indirectly affiliated based on control Rate 3% (on revenues)
+While discussions will continue in 2021, DST payment postponed to December 2020 is more than ever due and payments in April 2021 (balance payment for 2020 and first instalimment for 2021) should be processed as set by law.
+On 18 June 2020, the French Finance Minister reacted to a letter received from US Treasury Secretary Steven Mnuchin, after discussions on how digital giants should be taxed, i.e. OECD discussions apart of Pillar 1 are halted because they reach an "impasse."
+The Minister rejected the threats of sanctions by the US and claimed that French DST will apply in 2020 insofar an agreement is not reached in 2020 at the level of the OECD over taxation of the digital economy, as agreed in August 2019.
+On 30 March 2020, the French tax authorities published a comprehensive d Scope Imposition of the DST in France requires four cumulative conditions: Existence of a taxable service Location of the taxable service in France Receipt of income in return for the taxable service Satisfaction of the revenue thresholds for application of the DST, determined on the basis of all entities that are directly or indirectly affiliated based on control Rate 3% (on revenues)

-12. France (contd.)
+13. France (contd.)